 In a large mixing bowl, dissolve the yeast in warm water.
 Whisk in the sugar, salt, eggs, and shortening.
 Stir in the flour and knead 7 minutes.
 Let rise 30 minutes or until doubled.

 Cut dough in half and then cut each half into 16 equal pieces.
 Roll all 32 pieces into balls and place onto a cookie sheet about 2-inches apart (9 rolls fit into a large 18x13 cookie sheet.)

 Let buns rise in the cookie sheet until tripled in size or the size of a hamburger bun.

 Bake at 350° for 10-12 minutes on the lower rack of the oven.

 Shortening Substitute: Can use softened butter, margarine or vegetable oil.

 Occident flour or Bread flour is best for Hamburger Buns.
 If using an all-purpose flour whack the dough multiple times during the kneading time to bring out the gluten naturally.

 Baking Bread Tip: Baking bread on the lower half of the oven, creates even browning.

 To Freeze: Hamburger buns freeze well unbaked.
-After rolling the buns into balls (step 4) allow to rise only 15 minutes then flash freeze.
-Place uncooked buns into a freezer bag and keep frozen for up-to 2 months.
+After rolling the buns into balls (step 4) allow rising for 15 minutes then flash freeze.
+Place uncooked buns into a freezer bag and keep frozen for up to 2 months.
 After the recommended time the yeast can lose its rising power.